-Renewable energy projects typically require large investments at the beginning, making it hard for starting REScoops to launch their first projects.
-Our experience is that local citizens come on board more easily once the project is operational.
+We noticed that renewable energy projects typically require large investments at the beginning, making it hard for starters to launch their first projects.
+Our experience is that local citizens come on board more easily once the project is operational and people can actually touch/see it.
 Established REScoops - on the other hand - often raise funds easily but sometimes they lack good projects, leaving them with unused funds in their bank accounts.